mwiatrzyk/mockify/docs/source/tutorial/recording-action-chains.rst

 -------------

-It is also possible to record **multiple** actions on single expectation, simply by adding more :meth:`mockify.Expectation.will_once` method calls:
+It is also possible to record **multiple** actions on single expectation, simply by adding more :meth:`mockify.core.Expectation.will_once` method calls:

 .. testcode::